remix-run/remix/docs/start/future-flags.md

 **Update your Code**

-You likely won't need to adjust any code, unless you had custom logic that was matching the previous error message to distinguish it from other errors.
+You likely won't need to adjust any code, unless you had custom logic inside of `handleError` that was matching the previous error message to differentiate it from other errors.

 [development-strategy]: ../guides/api-development-strategy
 [fetcherpersist-rfc]: https://github.com/remix-run/remix/discussions/7698